Nicolemann98/book-club/README.md

 Webhooks were receiving a 401 error, the cause was that the link was not public, so I made the URL public to resolve this.

-There is an ongoing issue with not all of the images showing correctly.
-This is because the data set I chose is very large and I hit the upload data limit for the free AWS plan, if this was a real application then I would simply pay the AWS cost from the company expense account and allow the upload to finish, however because this is for educational purposes and I am not running a real company, I decided to stop the upload just as the free amount ran out and save myself the cost.
-Even though a lot of them are missing, the examiner will be able to see that a lot of them are present which proves that I have the knowledge of how to do this, just not the money, as a side-note, the upload seemed to run in reverse alphabetical order by categories so to see the desired images, filter by categories later in the alphabet.
+There was an ongoing issue with not all of the images showing correctly.
+This was because the data set I chose is very large and I hit the upload data limit for the free AWS plan, if this was a real application then I would simply pay the AWS cost from the company expense account and allow the upload to finish, as a side-note, the upload seemed to run in reverse alphabetical order by categories so to see the desired images, filter by categories later in the alphabet.

+There was a bug whereby user registration returned a 500 server error, this used to work, however as part of the flake validation tool I had to shorten certain lines.
+This includes the AUTH_PASSWORD_VALIDATORS in settings.py file, however I used `\` to concatinate different lines.
+This does not actually work within strings.
+I did not thoroughly test the application again after changes to make the validations pass as I assumed I made no funcitonal changes to the code.
+I have now fixed this now and i'm using `+` to concatinate the strings on separate lines.

+There was also a bug where on checkout, orders are duplicated and stored with 0.00 price values.
+This was caused by a misunderstanding on how to use Django signals.
+After reading the documentation again, I found I was missing 2 lines in the CheckoutConfig class which imported the signals I created.
+This has now been added again.

 ## Validators